YuryAnurov/Hrvrd_CS50_Pr1_Wiki/README.md

 # Hrvrd_CS50_Pr1_Wiki
 Project 1 for CS50’s Web Programming with Python and JavaScript

+A wikipedia like app.
 See youtube.txt for link.
+No database here - articles stored in files.
-Use django to run the app
+Use django to run the app.